Alphonso84/RayBan_Meta_NoteBuddy/README.md

 1. Ensure glasses are powered on and in range
 2. Check Bluetooth is enabled on iPhone
 3. Try "Disconnect Glasses" then "Connect Glasses"
-4. Restart the Meta View app if installed
+4. Restart the Meta AI app if installed

 ### Poor OCR Results
 1. Enable Distance Mode in Settings
 2. Ensure adequate lighting
-3. Hold document steady until green indicator
+3. Hold document steady until green indicator appears
 4. Try moving slightly closer to the document
+5. Try using the phone camera if glasses produce low-quality frames

 ### AI Summarization Not Working
-- Foundation Models require iOS 26+ and Apple Intelligence enabled
-- Check Settings > Apple Intelligence & Siri > Apple Intelligence
+- **Apple Intelligence**: Requires iOS 26+ and Apple Intelligence enabled in Settings > Apple Intelligence & Siri
+- **OpenAI**: Requires valid API key entered in Settings
-- The app falls back to basic summarization on unsupported devices
+- The app falls back to basic text extraction on unsupported configurations

 ### No Audio Through Glasses
 1. Verify glasses are connected via Bluetooth A2DP
 2. Check iPhone audio output is set to glasses
 3. Ensure "Speak Summaries" is enabled in Settings
+4. Audio automatically routes to phone speakers when glasses disconnect

 ---